Repulsion and Trauma

 He immediately began to plan a new life and his future conduct as Miss Lonelyhearts.

 He submitted drafts of his column to God and God approved them.
 God approved his every thought.”

-My decompositions are less dramatic, but no less frightening.
+My episodes of decomposition are less dramatic, but no less frightening.

-It’s frightening to lose the ability to sleep and thus to concentrate.
+It’s frightening to lose the ability to sleep and concentrate.